Duco

 CO₂ concentration

-Available for CO₂ sensor modules.
+Available for CO₂ sensor modules and valve actuators with a built-in CO₂ sensor.
 Shows the current CO₂ concentration in parts per million (ppm).

 Humidity

-Available for humidity sensor modules (BSRH, UCRH).
+Available for the supported node types with a built-in humidity sensor listed in Supported node types.
 Shows the current relative humidity in percent.

 CO₂ air quality index

-Available for CO₂ sensor modules.
+Available for CO₂ sensor modules and valve actuators with a built-in CO₂ sensor.
 Shows the CO₂ air quality score as a percentage (0–100%).
 This entity is disabled by default.

 Indoor air quality ranges for CO₂: